bw2data.backends.base#

 The functions in

-don’t need to return anything, they modifyrow
+formattersdon’t need to return anything, they modifyrowin place.Returns a pandas

 - exchange_data_iterator(qs_func, dependents, flip=False)[source]#